-- The Brooklyn IRCP’s Phase II Registration Period for the reporting and registration of new allegations of minor sexual abuse is now closed.
+The extended reporting deadline for the reporting and registering of new allegations of minor sexual abuse expired on March 31, 2018.
+The Registration Portal is now closed.

 THE INDEPENDENT RECONCILIATION AND COMPENSATION PROGRAM FOR THE DIOCESE OF BROOKLYN, NEW YORK (“IRCP”)